TrigGuard

 Privacy & data handling

-TrigGuard is designed to evaluate action metadata for authorization—not to warehouse your full application payloads.
+TrigGuard is designed to evaluate action metadata for authorization, not to warehouse your full application payloads.
 Deployment options support metadata-only processing, regional residency, and zero-retention sidecar models where policy requires it.
-For lawful bases, subject rights, and international transfers, read our Privacy Policy; for platform rules, see Terms of Service and the Trust Center.
+Lawful bases, subject rights, international transfers, and customer-facing data commitments are summarized in the Trust Center and detailed in the Privacy Policy; platform rules in the Terms of Service.

 Single-outcome evaluation